Rjoande/KerbalScienceOverhaul/README.md

 All generated results were subsequently reviewed before integration (a small number of stray hyphens may still exist.)

+## Deep Space Stories (Optional)

+Kerbal Science Overhaul also includes a small collection titled **Deep Space Stories**, containing approximately **300 science results** inspired by classic science fiction.

+These entries adopt a slightly more cinematic tone and occasionally evoke situations reminiscent of works such as *2001: A Space Odyssey* or *The Martian*.

+They were generated using a separate set of stylistic instructions distinct from the main dataset and are intended as a small creative addition alongside the standard science results.

 ---

 # AI Generation Methodology